pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`gui_slider`

-This piece of code demonstrates how to create a graphical user interface (GUI) slider using the Arcade library in Python.
-It shows how to set up a slider widget, display its value, and react to changes in the slider's value.
-The example also illustrates how to use the UIManager to manage the GUI widgets and handle user interface events effectively.
-The code highlights the process of binding an event that updates the label text whenever the slider position changes, ultimately showcasing how to create interactive elements in a graphical user interface using Arcade.
+The given example demonstrates the creation and usage of a GUI slider in the Arcade library for Python.
+It shows how to use the UIManager to handle UI widgets, create a UISlider with specific dimensions and initial value, and create a UILabel to display the current value of the slider.
+The example also illustrates how to update the displayed value using the on_change event by changing the label's text whenever the slider is dragged.
+Furthermore, the code sets up a UIAnchorLayout to position the widgets on the screen, and properly handles enabling and disabling the UIManager when the view is shown or hidden.

 gui_widgets.py
 --------------